 Cornwall's 2021 Tour of Britain route

-The opening stage of the Tour of Britain has been postponed until 2021, and it will take place in Cornwall.
+The opening stage of the Tour of Britain will take place in Cornwall this September.

 Starting on Penzance promenade, it will wind its way by the wild west Penwith coastline into St Ives and then through Cornwall’s industrial heartland to Falmouth.
 Crossing the Duchy again it will arrive in Newquay before a trip to the iconic Eden Project and to the finish in Bodmin.

-This is all taking place on Sunday 6th September when some of the world's finest cyclists will take on the undulating 170km route.
+This is all taking place on Sunday 5th September 2021 when some of the world's finest cyclists will take on the undulating 180km route.

 Penzance Promenade: Cornwall’s only promenade will provide a stunning location to start the 2020 Tour of Britain.
 With a backdrop of Mount’s Bay, riders will start at the western end of the prom and head east before doubling back up Market Jew Street and through Alverton to cross the A30 and follow the A3071 heading out into West Penwith.